-France told to hike prices to stub out smokingDecember 13th, 2012 in Health
+France told to hike prices to stub out smokingDecember 13, 2012 in Medicine & Health / Health

 France's efforts to stub out smoking have been a complete failure, a spending watchdog said Thursday in a damning report that warned only sustained price hikes will curb the country's love affair with Gauloises and Gitanes.